Divyansh013/Hack-It-Out/Checkpoints/Checkpoint1/CodeOfDuty.md

 For these WE  are evaluating students on the basis of these criteria :

-1.Their *CLASS ATTENTIVITY*
-  Here we are giving them previous class questions in between the class to check whether the student is attending the class or not
+1. Their *CLASS ATTENTIVITY* - Here we are giving them previous class questions in between the class to check whether the student is attending the class or not

-2.*RANGE OF TIME* - Duration for which he/she *attended the class*
+2. *RANGE OF TIME* - Duration for which he/she *attended the class*

-3.*A SMALL MCQ*  test at the end of the class
+3. *A SMALL MCQ*  test at the end of the class

 On the basis of these a chart is prepared of students, then a schedule will be generated according to the categories of students.